shreve/ssl_sandbox/readme.md

   reach into opaque library objects
 * `openssl/` is included as a submodule for introspection and to lock the version

+## Building

+* Run `make build-openssl` to build the linked version of openssl with debugging-friendly flags.
+* Run `make debug` to build and run forge with gdb.
+* `client.go` depends on some monkey-patched functions being added to `u_conn.go` in the utls library to access private data.
+Details are in the file.

 ## Problem